xToshiro/pavevibe/README.md

 3. **Data Collection:** Begin collecting pavement data.
 Ensure GPS Logger is running on your smartphone to gather GPS data simultaneously.
 4. **Data Processing:** Use the provided Jupyter Notebooks to merge and filter the collected data.

+## Configuration

+The PaveVibe project allows for certain configurations to be adjusted to suit specific requirements.
+These configurations are set in the ESP32 code, found in the `/PaveVibe` directory.

+### Sampling Rate

+One of the key configurable parameters in the PaveVibe project is the sampling rate, which dictates how frequently the device collects data from the accelerometer and GPS.
+By default, this is set to:

+`const int amostrasPorSegundo` = `10`; // Samples per second

 ### Circuit Diagram

 ![Circuit Diagram](imagens/circuit_diagram.png)